Luther-M/VIDEO-TO-ASCII-/README.md

 The code was build on Python 3.9, so i assumme it should work for same version of Python or close to it.

-Package you will need to run it:
+The packages you will need to run it:
 - [cv2](https://pypi.org/project/opencv-python/)
 ```
 pip install opencv-python